CryptoPascal31/pact-util-lib/docs/source/util-lists.rst

 ~~~~~~~~~~~~~~~
 *in* ``[<a>]`` *old-item* ``<a>`` *new-item* ``<a>`` *→* ``[<a>]``

-Replace each occurrence of old-item by new-item but raises an error if old-item does not exist
+Replace each occurrence of *old-item* by *new-item* but raises an error if *old-item* does not exist.

 .. code:: lisp